Supply chain finance: History

 The concept of reverse factoring started with automobile constructors, including Fiat in the 1980s, who used this kind of financing process for its suppliers in order to realise a better margin.
 The principle then spread to the retail industry because of the interest it represents for a sector where payment delays are at the heart of every negotiation.

-In the 1990s and the early 2000s, reverse factoring was not used extensively due to economic contexts that did not allow it to be an efficient way of financing.
+In the 1990s and early 2000s, reverse factoring was not used extensively due to economic conditions that did not allow it to be an efficient method of financing.

-Aberdeen Group research published in 2006 highlighted the central role of a technology platform in realising a supply chain finance solution, combining the trade finance function and the role of a technology platform is its working definition of such a solution, while a Demica research report published in 2007 noted that businesses in the Nordic region, especially Sweden, made more extensive use of supply chain finance than elsewhere in Europe.
+Aberdeen Group research published in 2006 highlighted the central role of a technology platform in realising a supply chain finance solution, defining it as a combination of trade finance functions and technology platforms.
+A Demica research report published in 2007 noted that businesses in the Nordic region, especially Sweden, made more extensive use of supply chain finance than elsewhere in Europe.
 In September 2009 the Bank of England invited relevant UK financial bodies to establish a working group in order to review the supply chain finance market at that time.
 The working group was chaired by the Association of Corporate Treasurers.
 The group was asked in particular to look at whether there was potential for the SCF market to be expanded, what impediments affected potential expansion, and how the various examples of SCF programmes operated.
 On the various programmes, the working group argued that "no one structure should be singled out as the preferred option", but concluded that for small and medium sized enterprises and/or companies with a weaker credit standing, buyer-driven SCF programmes, also referred to as "buyer driven receivables programmes", could ease access to credit on terms which were beneficial both to the suppliers and their commercial customers.

 In 2021, the second largest Chinese real estate company, Evergrande Group defaulted.
 It had used retail financial investments to plug its funding gaps, raising billions of US dollars through wealth management products to repay other wealth product investors.
 The products sold were highly risky.
 Referred to as a type of "supply chain finance", investors would invest money in shell companies which they falsely believed existed to supplement working capital.
 As sales of the products fell, their business model became unsustainable.